atatm/vet_clinic/README.md

 # 📖 [vet-clinic] <a name="about-project"></a>

-> in this project i create a vet-clinic database in which I also create a table , insert data and query on it.
+> in this vet-clinic database  i create create a table , insert data and query on it.

 **[vet-clinic]** is a...